 Ink began its life Off-West End at the immensely influential Almeida Theatre under the helm of its Artistic Director (and Tony Award nominee) Rupert Goold.
 Bertie Carvel, a Tony Award nominee in his own right for his deliciously menacing portrayal of headmistress Miss Trunchbull in Matilda the Musical, originated the role of Rupert Murdoch at the Almeida in the summer of 2017 and, after rave reviews, reprised the role during its West End transfer at the Duke of York’s Theatre from September 2017 to January 2018.
 He also went on to win his second Olivier Award (his first being for Matilda) at the 2018 ceremony.

 Luckily for New York audiences, Bertie Carvel has agreed to return to Broadway to reprise that Olivier Award-winning performance and he is joined in the cast by fellow Brit Jonny Lee Miller, himself an Olivier Award winner for his breath-taking portrayal of both Victor Frankenstein and his creature (alternating the roles at each performance with Benedict Cumberbatch) in the National Theatre’s 2011 production of Frankenstein.
-To American audiences, he’s perhaps best known for his TV role as Sherlock Holmes (opposite Lucy Liu as Dr. Watson) on CBS, as well as his cult role as Sickboy in Danny Boyle’s two “Trainspotting” films.
+To American audiences, he’s perhaps best known for his TV role as Sherlock Holmes (opposite Lucy Liu as Dr. Watson) on CBS' "Elementary", as well as his cult role as Sickboy in Danny Boyle’s two “Trainspotting” films.

 Playwright James Graham previously made his Broadway debut, penning the book for the 2015 Broadway premiere of Finding Neverland, but makes his straight play debut with Ink.
 He made his Off-Broadway debut in the summer of 2016 with Privacy, starring Daniel Radcliffe, at the Public Theater and in London, he is widely known for his Olivier Award-winning comedy Labour of Love and his Olivier-nominated political masterpiece This House.